My best advice for China is always take out comprehensive travel insurance.

 I recommend VisitorsCoverage when traveling to China.

-With VisitorsCoverage, it’s easy to find, compare and buy the best travel insurance for your China trip.
+With VisitorsCoverage, it’s easy to find, compare and buy the best travel insurance for your trip.

-If you’re looking for basic coverage at an affordable price, a limited plan may suit you best.
+If you’re looking for basic coverage at an affordable price, a limited plan may suit you.

-It really depends on your personal circumstances (such as your health), how long you’re going for, and how much money you want to spend to look after you and your loved ones.
+It really depends on your personal circumstances (such as your health), how long you’re going for, and how much money you want to spend to look after yourself.

 What’s the cheapest travel insurance for China?